How expert networks drive innovation: a game-changer for product development

 How expert networks accelerate R&D and product design

-1. Faster access to industry-specific expertise
+1. Faster access to specialized knowledge

 Traditional R&D processes often involve trial-and-error experimentation, which can slow down product development.
 Expert networks streamline this by: